Supreme Court on delay in lodging FIR / Complaint. Consequences of delay. What is not considered as delay? When is delay condoned?

 Also Read: Cross Cases / FIR – Supreme Court Guidelines

-To gain a better understanding of how delay in lodging FIR / complaint impacts a case, relevant extracts from a few landmark judgements of Supreme Court are enumerated below:
+Through a few landmark judgments of Supreme Court, we will gain a better understanding of how delay in lodging FIR / complaint impacts a case.

 - Plausible explanation for delay is a must.